garyForeman/talkbassHistory/README.md

 contains the plot of the number of threads posted per month over the history of the talkbass classifieds.
 The months_only plot plots the number of basses sold each month summed over the years 2006-2013.

+time_series_bass.R.ipynb is a Jupyter notebook containing R code for a time series analysis of the monthly talkbass counts data.
+If you wish to run any of the sells in this notebook, you'll need to perform the data scraping first.
+The data that is presented in the notebook is truncated after January 2016.
+The plotARIMA.R and plotValidation.R files contain helper function for the Jupyter notebook.